 Caught up in my own dreams I didn’t understand at first.

-I pushed and pushed the rod down against the folds of my stomach, desperately wishing they would just fall away.
+I pushed and pushed the rod down against the folds of my stomach.
 Warning bells went off in the back of my mind.
-My smile fell, knowing then what was wrong.
+My smile fell.
+Ever so slowly, I began to understand what was wrong.
 The safety rail wouldn’t latch.
-I rammed the rod into my flesh, the agony almost making me cry out.
-I tried so damn hard just to get it to latch . . . would give anything for that one click I hated so very much.
-It would mean staying with her, prolonging this moment, before Earth crashed back down.
+I rammed the rod into my flesh, desperately wishing it would just fall away. the agony nearly making me cry out.
+I tried so damn hard just to get it to latch . . . would have given anything to have that one terrifying click back.
+It would mean staying with her, prolonging this moment, before it all crashed back down.

-Shame is such a feeble term to describe this feeling.
-Silly me to forget when you look like this, you get mocked just for existing.
-None of it matters.
-Only one thing pounds against my skull as I push my way to the exit . . .
+Shame was such a feeble term to describe this feeling.
+Silly me to forget when you look like me, you get mocked just for existing.
+None of it mattered.
+Only one thing pounded against my skull as I pushed my way to the exit . . .